ke112/vscode_plugins/README.md

 1. Right-click the project, select `Quick Command` to use.
 2. Currently supported commands:
-    - `★ Build Runner` is suitable for general generation of Model, repository, and image resources
-    - `★ Build Runner Quick` generates Model, repository, and image resources for local files/directories, which is faster
+   - `★ Compress To WebP (Automatically replace the original image)` Select the non-WebP image in the directory to convert to WebP - Right-click the directory only
-    - `★ Create Getx Page (Binding)` is suitable for quick creation of internal base class pages - only right click on the directory
+   - `★ Create Getx Page (Internal use)` Applicable to quickly create a page - Right-click the directory only
-    - `★ Create Getx Page (Binding-Internal)` is suitable for quick creation of pages - only right click on the directory
+   - `★ Create Getx Page (Binding method)` Applicable to quickly create an internal basic class page - Right-click the directory only
+   - `★ Generate Assets (Quick update lib/gen)` Applicable to generating local resources under lib/gen, faster
-    - `★ Generate iOS app icon` is used to generate icons of various sizes required by iOS - Only 1024*1024.png
+   - `★ Generate iOS App Icon (png images of various sizes)` Applicable to generating icons of various sizes required by iOS - Only 1024*1024.png - Right-click the directory|file
-    - `★ Compress to WebP` selects non-webp images in the directory and converts them to webp
+   - `★ Generate Part (Local fast json/retrofit)` Generate model, repository for local files/directories, faster
+   - `★ Generate Project (Full project build)` Applicable to general generation of model, repository, and image resources

 ## 3. Snippet